gbtb/nix-stable-diffusion/README.md

 ## stable-diffusion-webui aka 111AUTOMATIC111 fork
 1. Clone repo
-1. Run `nix run .#webui.{default,nvidia,amd} -- "runtime folder for webui stuff" --ckpt-dir "folder with pre-downloaded main SD models"`, wait for packages to build
+1. Run `nix run .#webui.{default,nvidia,amd} -- --data-dir "runtime folder for webui stuff" --ckpt-dir "folder with pre-downloaded main SD models"`, wait for packages to build
     1. `.#webui.default` builds package which overrides bare minimum required for SD to run
     1. `.#webui.amd` builds package which overrides torch packages with ROCM-enabled bin versions
     1. `.#webui.nvidia` builds package with overlay explicitly setting `cudaSupport = true` for torch
-1. Webui is not proper python package by itself, so I had to make a multi-layered wrapper script which sets required env and args. `bin/flake-launch` is a top-level wrapper, which sets default args and is running by default. `bin/launch.py` is a thin wrapper around original launch.py which only sets PYTHONPATH with required packages.
+1. Webui is not a proper python package by itself, so I had to make a multi-layered wrapper script which sets required env and args. `bin/flake-launch` is a top-level wrapper, which sets default args and is running by default. `bin/launch.py` is a thin wrapper around original launch.py which only sets PYTHONPATH with required packages.
 Both wrappers pass additional args further down the pipeline.
-To list all available args you may run `nix run .#webui.amd -- "" --help`.
+To list all available args you may run `nix run .#webui.amd -- --help`.

 ## Hardware quirks
 ### AMD